 - Bug spray and sun screen

-- Pillows for kids to sleep in the car more comfortably (we use folded up sweatshirts or old throw pillows or camp pillows in old pillow cases – regular-sized pillows take up way too much space)
+- Pillows for kids to sleep in the car more comfortably (we use small pillows or camp pillows in old pillow cases – regular-sized pillows take up way too much space)

 - Books to read